Mklyd/CS50-Final-Project/README.md

 ```
 *Let's go through the code:*

 -project.py is the file where the data is formulated.
-In this file, the desired data from json is converted into a dictionary and passed for further work with it.
-This file also has a third party API which also fetches the data.
+In this file the necessary data from json is converted into a dictionary and transferred for further work with them.
+Also in the same file is a third-party API from which also takes the necessary data for the hobby and passed to the file main.py

-The files are used to draw the application:

-1. myWIn.py - main window
-2. movieUi.py - movie window
-3. bookUi.py - book window
-4. hobbyUi.py - window for choosing a hobby
-5. main.py - all other logic inside PYQT happens in this file.
-The data from project.py is passed here for further manipulation and transmitted to the user when a certain signal is given (a button pressed)
+-main.py - all other logic inside PYQT takes place in this file.
+The data from project.py is passed here for further processing and passing to the user when a certain signal is given (pressing a button).
+When the button is pressed the signal is passed to a class with a specific set of functions to process this signal.
+A function triggers and already passes the data sent from project.py, depending on the genre the user has chosen a certain condition is triggered.

+Files are used to render the application:
+-myWIn.py - the main window with three buttons to open the corresponding windows

+-movieUi.py - movie window, here is the interface for movies, which appears statically as a result of pressing a button.
+This is where all the static data is located

+-bookUi.py - the window with books, just like the window with movies, this window contains only static data

+-hobbyUi.py - window for choosing a hobby, similar to the previous two windows

+-styles.py - this file contains the basic settings for refining the look of the application

+*In the future I plan to improve this project and add more options and a better look and feel.*

 ### I hope you enjoy my project 🙂